OCA/e-commerce/website_sale_tax_toggle/README.rst

 Configuration
 =============

-A default value is set to show taxes at website level.
-To set this value, go to website > configuration and select the website on which to change the default value.
-The field Toggle default tax will be unchecked by default, to make the default value active when entering the website, check the field.
+A default value is set to display taxes at the website level.
+To set this value, go to Website > Configuration > Settings and select the website where you want to change the default value.
+In the Shop - Products section, the Tax Excluded option is selected by default, but it can be changed to Tax Included.

 Usage
 =====

 1. Go to Website Shop.
+2. Open the web editor and activate the Taxes toggle option.
-2. Now you can see a taxes toggle button to select prices with taxes included or without taxes.
+3. Now you can see a taxes toggle button to select prices with taxes included or without taxes.

 Bug Tracker